 \subsection{JA Scheme}

-Different to the PA scheme, we first perform a joint optimization of the energy price and service time for the PB due to their trade-off relation.
-After that, time scheduling for the IoT devices are obtained with the optimal value of $\{{p_l}, {\beta}\}$ in the current loop by solving the problem~\eqref{subopt3:main}.
+For the JA scheme, we first perform a joint optimization of the energy price and service time for the PB due to their trade-off relationship.
+The time scheduling for the IoT devices is then obtained given the optimal value of $\{{p_l}, {\beta}\}$ by solving the problem~\eqref{subopt3:main}.

-\subsubsection{Joint optimal energy price and service time}
+\subsubsection{Joint Optimal Energy Price and Service Time}